junh1024/junh1024-Documents/Audio/Surround/Home Theater 2D Legacy Audio Formats Myths.md

 ### It's not possible to put >448kps DD on DVD
 FALSE.
 You can author DVDs with 640kps DD.
 Whether they're in-spec or play is another story.

-### 7.1 DDP is as efficient as 5.1 DDP
-FALSE.
-7.1 DDP Atmos is stored as 5.1 AC3 + [4ch surround replacement](https://professional.dolby.com/globalassets/dolby-digital-plus/dolby-digital-plus-audio-coding-tech-paper.pdf), so is inefficient and not recommend for "very low" bitrates.

 ## DTS Encoding